10:20-11:20 March 10, 2023 at Venue 1：Yasuda Auditorium

 Cheryl Tatano Beck, DNSc, CNM, FAAN

-University of Connecticut, School of Nurshing
+Distinguished Professor, University of Connecticut, School of Nursing

 Dr. Beck holds a Bachelor of Science in Nursing degree from Western Connecticut State University, and she received her Master of Science degree in Maternal-Newborn Nursing from Yale University.
 Dr. Beck is a certified nurse-midwife and received her certificate in nurse-midwifery from Yale University.
 Her Doctor of Nursing Science degree is from Boston University.